pub struct WATCHER;Expand description

 §Read Errors

-Not-found errors are handled by the watcher by calling write
+Not-found errors are handled by the watcher by calling write using the current variable value, other read errors

-returns a value for an error the write
+are passed to read.
+If read returns a value for an error the write closure is called to override the file,

-otherwise only the variable is set and this variable update does not cause a write
+otherwise only the variable is set and this variable update does not cause a write.

 §Write Errors

-fails the file is not touched and the temporary file is removed, if the file path
+If write fails the file is not touched and the temporary file is removed, if the file path

 does not exit all missing parent folders and the file will be created automatically before the write